 Common Causes of Emergency Vehicle Accidents

 People depend on law enforcement and EMTs to save their lives and protect them from danger.
 Imagine the pressure emergency personnel must feel every day.
 They must make a split-second decision during the most dangerous conditions to prevent casualties during adverse incidents.
-Unfortunately, the need for these workers to arrive on scene in a hurry can also contribute to accidents.
+Unfortunately, the need for these workers to arrive on the scene in a hurry can also contribute to accidents.

 A police officer chasing after a violent criminal might need to run a red light, putting pedestrians at risk of harm.
 Someone driving an ambulance knows the consequences of even a one-minute delay getting to the house of someone having a heart attack.

 These pressures and the urgent demand for emergency personnel mean drivers must proceed along the road as quickly as possible.
 They must arrive at their destination promptly to save lives.
 Unfortunately, this also means making decisions that could cause injury to other drivers and passengers.